As one of the top travel destinations in Japan, figuring out where to stay in Kyoto is hardly a walk in the park.

 Recommended hotels in Arashiyama

-It’s a bit of a stretch from central Kyoto, so don’t be surprised to find there’s not much in the way of selection when searching for where to stay in Arashiyama.
+Since it’s a bit of a long ride from central Kyoto, don’t be surprised when you discover that there’s not much in the way of accommodations in Arashiyama especially in the mid-range and above.

 - Guesthouse Kyoto Arashiyama: Two bus stops from the Arashiyama Bamboo Forest, this budget guesthouse features private rooms with both private and shared bathrooms.